 GeneCards Summary for NR2C1 Gene

 NR2C1 (Nuclear Receptor Subfamily 2 Group C Member 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Regulation of Androgen receptor activity.
+Diseases associated with NR2C1 include Myopathy, Proximal, With Ophthalmoplegia.
+Among its related pathways are Signaling events mediated by HDAC Class I and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NR2C2.

 UniProtKB/Swiss-Prot Summary for NR2C1 Gene

 Orphan nuclear receptor.
 Binds the IR7 element in the promoter of its own gene in an autoregulatory negative feedback mechanism.
 Primarily repressor of a broad range of genes.
 Binds to hormone response elements (HREs) consisting of two 5'-AGGTCA-3' half site direct repeat consensus sequences.
 Together with NR2C2, forms the core of the DRED (direct repeat erythroid-definitive) complex that represses embryonic and fetal globin transcription.
 Also activator of OCT4 gene expression.
 May be involved in stem cell proliferation and differentiation.
 Mediator of retinoic acid-regulated preadipocyte proliferation.